Mas-Er/appinventor-mod/appinventor/docs/markdown/reference/components/userinterface.md

 {:.events}

+{:id="PasswordTextBox.AfterTextChanged"} AfterTextChanged()
+: The same as OnTextChanged, except now the text box is editable.
+ This event is used when you need to see and possibly edit new text.

+{:id="PasswordTextBox.BeforeTextChanged"} BeforeTextChanged(*oldText*{:.text},*start*{:.number},*count*{:.number},*after*{:.number})
+: This means that the characters are about to be replaced with some new text.
+The text is uneditable.
+ This event is used when you need to take a look at the old text which is about to change.

 {:id="PasswordTextBox.GotFocus"} GotFocus()
 : Event raised when the `PasswordTextBox` is selected for input, such as by the user touching it.